GameAISchool2025members/SixNonBlondes/README.md

 - Stare into the void.
 The void stares back.
 - Look around.
 Obey the memes.
 Dodge the chaos.

-[!IMPORTANT]
+> [!IMPORTANT]
-Note: Eye-tracking requires a webcam and decent lighting.
+> Eye-tracking requires a webcam and decent lighting.
 Try not to game in a cave.

 ## Known Issues 🐛
 Calibration sometimes thinks your lamp is an eyeball.